 Neighborhood Design

 There is an empty space in a neighborhood — and urban planners need help deciding what to build there.
-Students explore real maps and go on a neighborhood walk to study their own community, noticing how places meet people's needs and wants, before building a 3D model of their existing neighborhood.
-In the final lessons, they design and build new places for the empty space, then write a letter to the city planners presenting their solutions and explaining their reasoning.
+Students explore real maps and take a neighborhood walk to study their own community, noticing how places meet people's needs and wants, before building a 3D model of their existing neighborhood.
+In the final lessons, they design and build new places for the empty space and write a letter to the city planners presenting their solutions and the reasoning behind them.

 What Students Learn